aminebadraoui/solana-token-launcher/README.md

-# 🚀 Solana Token Launcher
+# 🚀 Moonrush - Solana Token Creator

 A professional web platform for creating SPL tokens on the Solana blockchain with no coding required.
 Built with Next.js, TypeScript, and advanced Web3 integrations.